 Vegan food is awesome, yo!

 Don’t get me wrong, I’m not bashing the non-vegans who have made that statement to my face.
 I get it, what they’re saying is that they don’t like vegan food that pretends to be animal food.
 They don’t like fake meat, fake cheese, or fake milk.
-For a few exceptions, like this, or this.
+For a few exceptions, like this.
 I don’t either.
 Most of the non-dairy cheese on the market is wretched.
 There are few meat imposters that I’d put in my mouth.
 And except for a few non-dairy milk brands, there are too many ingredients on the label.
 But my friends, those things don’t define vegan food.
 Sillies.

 Vegan food is real food.
 It’s nourishing, cozy, exciting, lighter, better for you, and flipping delicious.

 Just look at this Root Vegetable Power Bowl with Roasted Garlic Tahini Dressing.
 Gorgeous!